Codecademy/docs/content/javascript/concepts/regexp/regexp.md

 ---
-Title: 'RegExp'
+Title: "RegExp"
-Description: 'The RegExp object is used for matching strings with Regular Expressions, which is a special string pattern that uses various character sequences to match a character sequence or pattern in other strings.'
+Description: "The RegExp object is used for matching strings with Regular Expressions, which is a special string pattern that uses various character sequences to match a character sequence or pattern in other strings."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Regular Expressions'
+  - "Regular Expressions"
-  - 'Strings'
+  - "Strings"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/create-a-back-end-app-with-javascript'
+  - "paths/create-a-back-end-app-with-javascript"
 ---

 The `RegExp` object is used for matching strings with Regular Expressions.
 A Regular Expression is a special string, called a pattern, that uses various character sequences to define the characteristics to match a character sequence within another string.